sidwellr/schotter/schotter2.md

 But simply moving the mouse will randomize the square positions, and that's annoying.
 It's the reason we set the loop mode to loop_once in schotter1!
 To fix this, we need to exert more control over the random number generator; specifically, we need to control the seed it uses.

 Random number generators (RNGs) compute a stream of numbers that are statistically random.
-The numbers aren't really random like flipping coins or rolling dice are, but they are often used to simulate such things so are very useful for things like games and generative art.
-RNGs can be initialized with a "seed", which is just a number to get it started.
+The numbers aren't really random like flipping coins or rolling dice are, but they are often used to simulate such things so are very useful in programs like games and generative art.
+RNGs can be initialized with a "seed", which is basically a number to get it started.
 When re-initialized with the same seed value, a RNG will generate exactly the same sequence.
 This is just what we need!
 If we set the RNG seed to some value on each loop iteration before we use the random numbers, we will produce the same results.

 So the first variable we will add to our model is "random_seed", which has type u64.
 So our model definition becomes: